xyproto/kick/README.md

 - A Go package for generating kick drum samples with a wide variety of parameters.
 - A command-line utility for generating kick drum samples (`cmd/kick`).
-- A graphical interface for specifying parameters and generating kick drums (`cmd/ui`).
 - A GUI that allows the user to randomly mutate and refine kick drum samples in a genetic algorithm style (`cmd/mutator`).

 ## Requirements